josbouten/bioplot/README.md

 sudo apt-get install python-matplotlib python-numpy python-scipy

+I tried it on Ubuntu 14.04 and it worked like a charm.
 If you get into trouble, talk to your local linux guru.
 Do not mail me!
 Next, copy plot.cfg_4_linux to bioplot.cfg
-then run the main program: ./bioplot.py -h to find out how to use it.
+Then run the main program: ./bioplot.py -h to find out how to use it.
 Also look at bioplot.cfg to find out about additional options not available via the command line interface.
 There are lots of them.